glynnbird/simple-nosql-store/README.md

 ## To do

 - We could implement a conflict resolution algorithm.
-I am storing a 'ts' timestamp in the document which could be used to establish a winner in the event of a conflict
 - Limiting the numbers of returned documents
 - Sorting of search results